 When the first baby is on the way we try to get prepared as much as we can.
-And it is absolutely normal.
+And it is normal.
 We can manage a lot of things, but the truth is that nothing can prepare you for everything.
-You can read books, blog posts, can speak with your friends, but for sure you will have some unexpected situations.
+You can read books, blog posts can speak with your friends, but for sure you will have some unexpected situations.
 This is good and normal.
-Every woman, baby, family and life is different, so it will happen.
+Every woman, baby, family and life are different, so it will happen.
 It is not possible to guess everything.
 For example, some things happen in a completely different way from what I expected, and not as I imagined them.
 In this article I have described which were they for me and I sincerely hope they will be useful for you as well.
 Most likely you will also have such things and I will be glad if you share them in the comments.

 1. Breastfeeding might be really difficult (at least it was for me)

 I didn’t expect to be so difficult, but it was in the beginning.
 And during the first month I was nursing my baby all the time.
-It’s normal, takes time for your body to fix all changes and to cover the baby’s needs.
-During the first days after birth your baby doesn’t know what exactly to do, also you still don’t have enough milk, and your breast are not used to the kind of abuse.
+It’s normal, it takes time for your body to fix all changes and to cover the baby’s needs.
+During the first days after birth your baby doesn’t know what exactly to do, also you still don’t have enough milk, and your breast is not used to the kind of abuse.
 Yes, breastfeeding is hard and requires patience, because it takes time to get to know your baby.
 Your breasts may become very sore, nipple pain and cracking are also common.
-Try warm compresses and showers in the firs days and use some nipple cream or ointment to get some relieve.
+Try warm compresses and showers in the first days and use some nipple cream or ointment to get some relief.
 I tried all of these and all worked.
 I started to breastfeed my daughter, but unfortunately I didn’t have enough breast milk.
-I tried many things to boost it naturally and what really works for me was – breastfeeding on demand, pumping (a lot, really a lot!), more water and lactation food like oatmeal and nuts (you can see my blog post about boosting breast milk naturally).
+I tried many things to boost it naturally and what works for me was – breastfeeding on demand, pumping (a lot, really a lot!), more water and lactation food like oatmeal and nuts (you can see my blog post about boosting breast milk naturally).

 2. Postpartum bleeding

-Doesn’t matter how you give birth you will have postpartum bleeding for sure.
+It doesn’t matter how you give birth you will have postpartum bleeding for sure.
 It’s call lochia and normally is between two to six weeks after birth.
 During this period you can not use tampons, so prepare about it (you will need to change your pads with wings very often).
-I have had postpartum bleeding for four weeks and it is really unpleasant especially since there was nothing for 9 months.
+I have had postpartum bleeding for four weeks and it is unpleasant especially since there was nothing for 9 months.

 Most of my friends and relatives greeted me after birth and it was over.
 Suddenly the phone stopped ringing.
 Almost no one wrote or called me (they didn’t want to bother me since I’m with a baby).
 I only spoke to two of my girlfriends, my sister and my parents (understandable to them).
 The truth is that with a young baby in the first months, you have no problem talking on the phone, writing and going out.
 The baby mostly sleeps and eats.
 I needed to talk and see people.
-Wish we had guests.
+I wish we had guests.
 As the baby grows, there is a growing need for attention and care.
 And then the time that the mother can devote to other activities (time for herself) is more limited.
 With a newborn you can do almost anything without a problem, but it is more difficult when the baby is more active after the 6th month.

 4. “Sleep when your baby sleeps” – my favorite advice